ansible/community-docs/steering_committee_guidelines.rst

 step down.

-Steering Committee members who resign and later become active again can rejoin the Steering Committee the following year by following the process for joining the Steering Committee.
+Steering Committee members who resign and later become active again can rejoin the Steering Committee by following the process for joining the Steering Committee.

 In case of resignation, the member should create an issue in the community-topics repository to inform the community that they plan to